namor5772/WifiRadio2/README.md

 ## Raspberry Pi setup

-I have used a Raspberry Pi Model B Rev1.2 with 4Gb RAM, running Raspbian GNU/Linux 12 (bookworm) on a 32Gb SD card.
+I have used a Raspberry Pi Model B Rev1.2 with 4Gb RAM, running Raspbian GNU/Linux 12 (bookworm) on a 32Gb SD card (which you will have to image).
 It is configured to Boot To Desktop with Auto login, with only the Remote GPIO enabled.

 Install Python3 and idle3 as well as vlc, all of which reside in the directory /usr/bin/.